oracle/oracle-r2dbc/README.md

 `oracle.r2dbc.OracleR2dbcObject`.
 The `OracleR2dbcObject` interface is a subtype of `io.r2dbc.spi.Readable`.
 Attribute values may be accessed using the standard `get` methods of `Readable`.
-The `get` methods of `OracleR2dbcObject` support alll SQL to Java type mappings defined by the
+The `get` methods of `OracleR2dbcObject` support all SQL to Java type mappings defined by the
 [R2DBC Specification](https://r2dbc.io/spec/1.0.0.RELEASE/spec/html/#datatypes.mapping):
 ```java
 Publisher<Pet> objectMapExample(Result result) {